Frequently asked questions

 • the location cannot be tied to a fixed, searchable point, e.g. a ‘mobile and temporary’ location

-• a location can be inferred from a written document but has not been explicitly notated in the department’s source-of-truth location register.
+• a location may be notated or implied in a written document but is not explicitly recorded in the department’s system of record.

-Records on the public register reflect the point in time at which the record was created/issued.
-Changes to land such as subdivisions or reconfigurations can often affect Lot on Plan details, however these changes do not retrospectively flow back to documents and records that have already been issued.
+Locations on the public register reflect the point in time at which the record was created/issued.
+Changes to land such as subdivisions or reconfigurations can affect Lot on Plan details and these changes do not retrospectively flow back to documents and records that have already been issued.
 To improve your search, it may be appropriate to conduct a title search for other Lot on Plan descriptions and use that information to search the public register.

 If you are searching for a resource activity, you can improve your search by using the mining or petroleum tenure instead of a lot or plan number.
-You can check whether a permit exists for a resource activity by conducting a Public search for resource authorities.
+You find tenure details by conducting a Public search for resource authorities.

 How do I submit a public register information request?